blitzmaxmods/bmax-installer/README.md

         -modules   | -m
         -packages  | -p

+bmax set <variable>=<value>         IMPLEMENTED     Update configuration
+    Supported variables:
+        blitzmax.path                               Where Blitzmax is installed (Default is "<HOMEPATH>/BlitzMax/") certificate.name                            Certificate name (Default is "cacert.pem")
+        certificate.path                            Path where certificate can be found (Default is "<APPPATH>/certificate/") All other values will be ignored

 bmax show modservers                IMPLEMENTED     Show list of modservers bmax show modules                   IMPLEMENTED     Show list of modules bmax show packages                  IMPLEMENTED     Show list of packages